KEN8008/demo-repo/README.md

 This message is to guide you on the project.

 ## local development
-open index.html in your web browser.
+open index.html in your web browser.(use any browser)